equinix-labs/terraform-equinix-metal-nutanix-cluster/README.md

 ### Other Timeouts and Connection issues

 This POC project has not ironed out all potential networking and provisioning timing hiccups that can occur.
 In many situations, running `terraform apply` again will progress the deployment to the next step.
 If you do not see progress after 3 attempts, open an issue on GitHub: <https://github.com/equinix-labs/terraform-equinix-metal-nutanix-cluster/issues/new>.

+Error messages that match this problem:

+- `timeout while waiting for state to become 'active, failed' (last state: 'provisioning', timeout:`

 ## Examples